mjishnu/alt-app-installer/README.md

 # How to build from source

 - install [git](https://git-scm.com/download/win)
-- Open a terminal run the command `git clone -b bypass_cf https://github.com/m-jishnu/alt-app-installer`
+- Open a git bash terminal run the command `git clone -b bypass_cf https://github.com/m-jishnu/alt-app-installer`
 - Now install python3 and pip, go to the cloned folder and run the command `pip install -r requirement.txt`
 - run the "run.bat" or run the command `.\run` in the terminal from the cloned folder
 - Enjoy!